banner-bg

 When planning your curriculum, you might ask yourself where to begin.
 You might be unsure of how many lessons to plan or if you need to include something just because it is popular or in season.

-While planning tends to be a very personal process, it can be helpful to have some guidelines for how to get started.
+While lesson planning tends to be a very personal process, it can be helpful to have some guidelines for how to get started.
 So here’s an essential piece of lesson planning advice: start with your children and your community and what’s most exciting and relevant to them.

 There’s no limit to what you could explore in your classroom, so narrow your options down by focusing on what your children are currently interested in.

 Plan engaging content for your first day of preschool to welcome your children and get to know more about their interests and skills.
 You can also start with the standard “All About Me” unit.
-This unit helps you to get to know your children while also helping them feel comfortable in your classroom.
+This unit helps you get to know your children while also helping them feel comfortable in your classroom.
 Throughout that unit, you’ll learn what topics your children are interested in so you can dive in more deeply in the future.

 All About Me preschool lesson plan